 A. Answered in Show 18.
 Technically, S-video offers better video quality than composite video, although many prefer watching composite.
 Note that SCART leads carry both video and audio, whilst S-Video just handles video - if you go with S-video, you'll need to connect audio to your TV separately, typically using two phono leads.
 If you need any S-video or phono leads, try Maplin or TVcables.

 Q. I would like to watch local news on my sky box.
 At the moment it shows ITV London.
-How can I tune to ITV Meridion?
+How can I tune to ITV Meridian?
 (J Milledge Sept 2007)

 A. Yes, it's possible to get the various ITV regions on a Sky Digital box - Take a look at www.vowles-home.demon.co.uk/Sat/SkyITV.htm for advice on how to do this.
-Click here for more on regions
+For help on regions, see the Sky FAQ.

 Q. I'm moving to the US next year and I'm gonna miss all my favourite shows - is there any way I can get Sky in the US?
 (Chris Toms Sept 2007)